AdrianArtacho/salta_correlation/README.md

 ### Caveats ###

-1. outliers can skew the results of the correlation estimation and
+1. outliers can skew the results of the correlation estimation

 2. it assumes the data are homoscedastic such that the variance of your data is homogenous across the data range.